 Bethany Hipple, MPH

-Bethany Hipple, MPH, is a Project Director at the Center for Child and Adolescent Health Policy.
+Bethany Hipple, MPH, is a Project Director at the Center for Child and Adolescent Health Research and Policy.
 Ms. Hipple oversees the development, dissemination and some of the research of the CEASE (Clinical Effort Against Secondhand Smoke Exposure) project.
 Ms. Hipple has training and research experience in medical anthropology, archives, clinical research, medical ethics, health policy and health education.
 Her current work in pediatric tobacco control is a result of her strong interest in the material culture of medicine, which has been present throughout her career.
 Ms. Hipple was educated at the University of Massachusetts at Amherst and at Columbia University Mailman School of Public Health.

 Emara Nabi, MBBS, MS

 Emara Nabi is consulting at the Center for Child and Adolescent Health Research and Policy after several years as the Senior Research Coordinator.
 Ms. Nabi received her Bachelor’s degree in Medicine from India and graduated with a Masters degree in Health Policy and Management from the Heller School of Social Policy and Management at Brandeis University.
 Prior to joining CEASE, she worked on a project studying how family approach can be used to address lifestyle decisions in obesity, and also worked on a study that investigated the perspectives of parents and primary care providers towards screening newborns for various types of diseases.

 Last updated June 18, 2013 by Sybil Murphy, BSW